 Blood pressure is the force exerted on artery walls from blood flowing through the body.
 A blood pressure reading provides two measures, systolic pressure (top number) and diastolic pressure (bottom number), which are expressed as millimeters of mercury (mm Hg).
 Systolic pressure is measured as the heart pumps.
 Diastolic pressure is measured between beats, as blood flows back into the heart.

 It is normal for blood pressure to rise and fall throughout the day.
 Blood pressure increases when one is physically active, excited, nervous, or scared.
 This is OK as long as blood pressure comes back down to its normal range and is most often within a normal range.

 High blood pressure, or hypertension, has no symptoms, and is often called the “silent killer” because it can go undetected for years until a fatal heart attack or stroke occurs.
 Untreated hypertension causes damage to blood vessels over time.
 This can lead to other health complications such as stroke, kidney failure, impaired vision, heart attack, or heart failure.
 Blood pressure levels should be closely monitored and checked regularly.
 Table 1 shows how to classify blood pressure readings.

 Types of Hypertension

 - Essential Hypertension or Primary Hypertension—Hypertension of an unknown cause, which may be the result of a combination of poor lifestyle choices and genetics.
-Lifestyle factors that may play a role include poor diet (high sodium, low fruit and vegetable intake), tobacco use, limited physical activity, stress, and overweight/obesity.
+Lifestyle factors that may play a role include poor diet (high sodium, low fruit and vegetable intake), heavy and regular alcohol intake, tobacco use, limited physical activity, stress, and overweight/obesity.

 - Secondary Hypertension—Hypertension that arises as a result of another disease, most often associated with the endocrine system (the body’s gland system, responsible for secreting hormones).
 Secondary hypertension may be resolve with treatment of the underlying condition.